 boats on a canal

-So serene is the community, it’s hard to believe you’re just a minute’s walk east of Venice’s crowded boardwalks and traffic, and mile-long Abbot Kinney Boulevard with its shops, restaurants, and galleries.
-It’s an easy place to explore on foot, wandering and weaving your way around along the quiet sun-dappled waterside pathways, over the arched wooden pedestrian bridges.
+It’s so peaceful and hard to believe you’re just a minute’s walk east of Venice’s crowded boardwalks and traffic, and mile-long Abbot Kinney Boulevard with its shops, restaurants, and galleries.

 To order food, head inside where you grab a numbered ticket and wait your turn.
 It can seem a bit chaotic if it’s busy – the line snaked out the door when I was there – but once you’ve eyed the tempting stacks of pastries, platters of salad, generous sandwiches, and pretty platefuls, there’s no turning back.
 While you wait in line, have a snoop at this hidden holiday apartment for two to rent above the bakery!